 Civil War Military Service

-George W. Fuller enrolled for military service at Catasauqua at the age of 21 on 21 August 1861, and mustered in on 30 August 1861 at Camp Curtin in Harrisburg, Dauphin County, where he was elected by his fellow Company F members to serve as a 1st Lieutenant under Captain Henry S. Harte.
+George W. Fuller enrolled for military service in Catasauqua at the age of 21 on 21 August 1861, and mustered in on 30 August 1861 at Camp Curtin in Harrisburg, Dauphin County, where he was elected by his fellow Company F members to serve as a First Lieutenant under Captain Henry S. Harte.
 His brother, Orlando Fuller, also enrolled and mustered in at the same time with Company F of the 47th Pennsylvania, as did their nephew, James W. Fuller, Jr. Orlando became a 36-year-old Private while James, Jr. became a Sergeant.
 Although military records initially indicated that James was 18, he may in fact have been only a 16-year-old boy.